Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/HTTP/Use IFTTT for Web Service.rst

 |image04|

 After that, the available triggers will appear.
-Choose “Receive a Web request”.
+Choose "Receive a Web request".

 |image05|

 Next, an Event Name is required to identify the trigger successfully.
-In this example, set the Event name as “test_event”.
+In this example, set the Event name as "test_event".

 |image06|